crajcan/the_rust_programming_language/notes.md

 When you know a collection is going to be homogoneous, you should prefer to use generics and trait bounds to allow for monomorphization, which is the compiler's behavior of filling in concrete types at compile time.
 With _trait objects_, the compiler doesn't know what types will be filled in, so monomorphization is impossible.

 The idea of being concerned with the messages a value responds to rather than the value's concrete type is similar to _duck typing_.
 Our `Screen#run` method in `chapter_17/src/lib.rs` leverages _duck typing_ in that it doesn't care what each component's type is, or how it implements `Draw`.
-The advantage Rust has over most languages that implement _duck typing_ is that it still will not compile if it is possible for a message (method) to be send (called) on an instance of a type that doesn't implement it.
+The advantage Rust has over most languages that implement _duck typing_ is that it still will not compile if it is possible for a message (method) to be sent (called) when the value is of a type that doesn't implement it.

 ```
 let screen = Screen {